CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/custom-overview.md

 ## Objective

-This lab is designed to provide hands-on experience in model evaluation and fine-tuning using Azure AI Foundry Prompt Flow.
+This lab is designed to provide hands-on experience in model evaluation and fine-tuning using Microsoft Foundry Prompt Flow.
 By completing this lab, you will learn to:

 - **Create and Train Models**: Creating and training models involves developing a machine learning or statistical model by first defining its structure and then training it using data.
 This process typically starts with selecting an appropriate algorithm based on the problem, such as regression, classification, or clustering.
 Once the model is chosen, it is initialized and trained on a dataset by feeding it input features and corresponding target values.
 During training, the model adjusts its parameters to minimize errors or maximize performance metrics.
 After training, the model is evaluated using separate validation data to assess its accuracy and generalizability.
 Fine-tuning and adjustments may be necessary to improve performance before deploying the model for real-world use.